hugobrenet/opensvc-collector-mcp/README.md

 - FastMCP version is pinned in this project
 - tool definitions should stay in `tools/`
 - Collector logic should stay in `core/`
-- tool documentation should follow the standard described in `CODEX.md`